wmalkin/forthduino/WORDS.md

-# Forth Built-In Words
+# Forthduino

+Forthduino is a project conceived as an intelligent controller of WS2812 and similar LEDs, running on the very capable Teensy 4.1.
+The excellent FastLED library is used to carry out color management and LED control.
+This allows a variety of LED types to be attached to individual pins, or to be controlled in parallel using the OctoWS2812 board.
+This last combination is easy to connect to large numbers of LEDs, it renders at 8x by driving eight sections of LEDs simultaneously, and it presents a simple linear array of color values.

+The Teensy 4.1 also has a good amount of RAM and a fast processor, which allows complex renderings to be created at a high frame rate.
+This library could easily be adapted to other Arduino devices and other LED driving strategies, but the combination described is excellent and easy to work with.

+One last feature of the Teensy 4.1 is onboard EtherNet using an inexpensive additional component.
+All of the components needed are available for order at www.pjrc.com.

-Here you will find a list of the built-in words that are part of the "forthduino" project, along with selected discussions of the Forth language and its implementation here.
+In this document you will find a list of the built-in words that are part of the "forthduino" project, along with selected discussions of the Forth language and its implementation here.
 This list of words includes the expected primitives, control structures, and so on.
-It also includes words that support the specific WS2812 interfaces and other Arduino-specific capabilities.
+It also includes words that support the specific LED interfaces and other Arduino-specific capabilities, making this an excellent basis for network-attached sensors and displays.

 ## What Are Words?

-In Forth, symbols that are bound to a variable or a sequence of instructions (corresponding to functions) are called 'words'.
-The language consists of a continuous series of whitespace-separated values (literals) and words.
-A Forth parser need only break up an input string on 'space' and process each of the resulting tokens.
-If a token matches a defined word, then process the bound value of that word.
+In Forth, words are symbols that are bound to a piece of C code, a variable, or a sequence of instructions (corresponding to functions).
+The language consists of a continuous series of whitespace-separated words.
+A Forth parser need only break up an input string on whitespace and process each of the resulting words.
+If an input word matches a bound word, then process the bound value of that word.
 Otherwise it must be a literal.

 ## Execution Stack

 Forth has a single execution stack where computations are carried out.
 When a literal value is encountered, it is pushed onto the execution stack.
-When a built-in word is encountered, it is called.
+When a built-in word is encountered, it's C implementation is called.
 The code for any word expects arguments on the execution stack, which it pops off as needed, and it is expected to push any result back onto the stack.

 This approach means that words cannot vary their behaviour based on the number of inputs, unless a convention is adopted of pushing the number of arguments as the last argument.
 For example, a theoretical 'average' word could accept any number of numeric arguments followed by a count of the number of arguments.
 It could then pop the count, sum that count of arguments, divide, and push the result.

 In this implementation, I have avoided this convention and generally stuck to fixed arguments for all built-in words.
 There is nothing preventing the introduction of new words that process variable numbers of arguments in this way.

-Also read below about arrays and how they are processed.
+In LED functions such as calculating color values, value is found in applying an algorithm to each LED in a string.
+For this reason, arrays of integer and implicit array behaviour was introduced.

 ## Data Types